SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/connectivity.md

 icon: fa-signal
 ---

-Certified for all common forms of IP connectivity, the edge device can communicate on GSM (3/4G), Ethernet, Wi-Fi and even satellite.
-It can also create its own secured Wi-Fi or LoRa local network.
+Certified for all common forms of IP connectivity, the NuvlaBox edge device can communicate on GSM (3G, 4G and we are working on 5G), Ethernet, Wi-Fi and even satellite.
+It is available via a secured managed VPN, can also create its own secured Wi-Fi (if supported by the hardware) or LoRa local network.